webpack/webpack.js.org/src/content/guides/author-libraries.md

 Now let's bundle this library in a way that will achieve the following goals:

-- Without bundling `lodash`, but requiring it to be loaded by the consumer using `externals`.
+- Using `externals` to avoid bundling `lodash`, so the consumer is required to load it.
 - Setting the library name as `webpack-numbers`.
 - Exposing the library as a variable called `webpackNumbers`.
 - Being able to access the library inside Node.js.